Top Tips to Manage your Skin

 Try reducing cow’s milk intake to just 1-2 servings per day (or choose an unsweetened alternative like almond milk), and cut out fatty foods high in omega-6 fatty acids and refined sugars (generally found in all the foods you know are bad for you!) – even if your skin doesn’t dramatically improve, your waistline will!

-Having even the odd spot, never mind persistent breakouts, can really knock your self-esteem and confidence.
-If your acne is putting restrictions on your social life and you feel you’re not keeping things at bay with over-the-counter products, see your GP and request a referral to a dermatologist.
-And this isn’t just for people with severe acne, some people can have only mild breakouts but it can make them very low and has a negative effect on body image, which is a reason to seek help from a professional.
+Having even the odd pimple, never mind persistent breakouts, can really knock your self-esteem and confidence.
+If you feel that it is putting restrictions on your social life and you feel you’re not keeping things at bay, see your GP and request a referral to a dermatologist.
+And this isn’t just for people with severe breakouts, some people can have only mild breakouts but it can make them very low and has a negative effect on body image, which is a reason to seek help from a professional.

 Most importantly, if you have any signs of scarring, don’t delay - make an appointment with a dermatologist right away as once established, scarring can be difficult to treat and an unpleasant long term reminder of a treatable condition.